Sunday Strolls – Spring 2023

-We’re pleased to announce the return of the popular historical walking tours series this Spring with new offerings and some of last year’s favorites.
-Each tour will begin at the Ipswich Museum’s Heard House at 2:00pm (unless otherwise noted) and will last about 1 hour.
+We’re pleased to announce the return of the popular historical walking tours series this Spring with new offerings and returning favorites.
+Each tour will begin at the Ipswich Museum’s Heard House at 2:00pm and will last about 1 hour.
 The tours take place rain or shine.

 $10 Members / $15 Non-members.
 Advanced purchase required.